WNota/simple_shell/Readme.md

 ## Project files

-1. **simple-shell.c** - Contains the implementations of the shell's core logics.
+1. **shell.c** - Contains the implementations of the shell's core logics.
 This is the main source code file for this project.
 2. **input.c** - contains files related to parsing user input. it recognizes commands, arguments, special operators and handles input/output redirections.
 3. **execute.c** - contains code for executing external commands, handling built-in commands and managing foregriund and background processes.
 4. **pipe.c** handles piping commands.